Every Type of Roller Coaster Explained: The Complete Guide

 Types of roller coasters have expanded dramatically over the past few decades, and today the industry offers more variety than ever before.
-Roller coasters aren’t one-size-fits-all — from the classic rumble of wooden coasters to the face-down terror of flying coasters, each type of roller coaster delivers a fundamentally different experience.
-Understanding the different types of roller coasters helps you know exactly what you’re getting into before you ride.
-Here’s every major type of roller coaster and what makes each one unique.
+Roller coasters aren’t one-size-fits-all — from the classic rumble of wooden coasters to the face-down terror of flying coasters, each type delivers a fundamentally different experience.

 Wooden Coasters

 The originals.
 Wooden coasters use laminated wooden track on wooden support structures, creating a rougher, more aggressive ride experience.
 The slight flex in the structure adds a sense of unpredictability — no two rides feel exactly the same.
 The lateral forces, airtime pops, and thunderous noise make woodies a fan favorite.

 The Beast at Kings Island (7,359 feet long), El Toro at Six Flags Great Adventure, and Voyage at Holiday World are legendary wooden coasters.
 The genre has experienced a renaissance thanks to modern designers who push wood beyond what was thought possible.

 Steel Coasters

 Steel coasters use tubular steel rails that allow for smoother rides and more extreme maneuvers.
-The precision of steel track enables inversions, launches, and complex elements that wooden track can’t support.

-Steel coasters dominate the industry today.
-They range from gentle family coasters to 400-foot monsters.
+The precision of steel track enables inversions, launches, and complex elements that wooden track cannot support.
+Steel coasters dominate the industry today, ranging from gentle family coasters to 400-foot monsters.

 The tubular rail design was pioneered in 1959 with the Matterhorn Bobsleds at Disneyland, and the format has evolved continuously since.

 Hybrid Coasters (RMC)